BumblebeeBat/FlyingFox/docs/cheaper_alternative_to_reputation_truthcoin.md

 Using my new method at most $10,000 would need be locked up in safety deposits at any one moment.
 It only takes an 10 minutes to collect votes.
 Locking up $10,000 for only 10 minutes is very affordable.

 Using the old reputation as a currency method, there would need to be a minimum of $10 million locked up in reputation 24/7, very expensive.

+It is bad to reuse bonds to different things.
+Every judgment needs a seperate safety deposit.
+We shouldn't use a large pool of reputation currency for all the different judgments.

+If you reuse the same money for bonds that don't occur at the same time, then the money needs to be locked up a long time, this is expensive.
+By making each bond only do one thing, we can unlock it as quickly as possible, which is more affordable.